 Outdoor Curtain Fabric

-Curtain fabric is available especially for the outdoors and is found in sheer and heavy fabric.
+Curtain fabric is available for outdoor use in both sheer and heavy fabric.
 Make some cushions with heavier fabric and some with lighter fabric for a softer, textured look for scattered cushions.
 Curtains can be an economical option for making outdoor cushions, and they are available in a variety of colors and styles.

 Shower curtains are water-resistant and in some cases even waterproof.
 They come in many varieties and are usually on sale somewhere.
 Depending on how large you want your cushions to be, one curtain should be plenty for two medium-sized cushions.
 Outdoor cushions can be made for less than $20 a pair using shower curtains.